rear/rear.github.com/documentation/getting-started.md

 ---

 This quick start guide will show you how to run Relax-and-Recover from the git checkout and create a bootable USB backup.
+Please note that this is intended for testing, experimentation and development as it runs ReaR in portable mode and therefore bypasses some of the [security measures](/documentation/security-architecture) that are in place for production use.
+For production use, please install ReaR into your system, either via a package or via `sudo make install` from source.

 Start by cloning the Relax-and-Recover sources from GitHub: